 In Chinese medicine, problems at a period time and with periods are a sign of underlying imbalance and give clear indications to the health of that woman.
 Therefore clear signals mean clear approaches to improving the problems.
 In the clinic problems with periods are one of the best and most successful problems I treat.
 Women often come for a condition unrelated to their menstrual cycle but report that this is an area that has changed and changed for the better since having regular treatment.

 With so many women suffering so needlessly I want to encourage more to try acupuncture to get it right and stop it being a monthly grind.

-As well as having acupuncture there are some good rules from Chinese medicine to follow that can help with even looking at a needle.
+As well as acupuncture there are some good rules from Chinese medicine to follow that can help with even looking at a needle.

-Sugar is usually the first port of call when pre menstrual and when the period starts.
-It’s hard but it has to be avoided, it wreaks havoc on the rising and falling of blood sugar, massively contributes to feeling bloated and slughish.
-Try, try, try to replace with natural alternatives honey, fruit, apricots, dates.
+Sugar is usually the first port of call when pre-menstrual and when the period starts.
+It’s hard but it has to be avoided, it wreaks havoc on the rising and falling of blood sugar, massively contributing to feeling bloated and sluggish.
+Try, try, try to replace with natural alternatives honey, fruit, apricots, and dates.
 I know!
-Easier said that done but try cutting out processed sugar from your diet and you’ll be amazed how the peaks and troughs and cravings for food deminish.
+Easier said than done but try cutting out processed sugar from your diet and you’ll be amazed how the peaks and troughs and cravings for food diminish.
 During your period it’s all about the eggs.
-A great food to replinsh all the energy you’ll be loosing.
+Great food to replenish all the energy you’ll be losing.

 Plenty of warm drinks and stay away from the alcohol, the sugar alone will do you no favours.
 Just before periods women are often hot and can often sweat.
 Drinking alcohol puts heat into the body and therefore makes the feelings of rising heat worse and dehydrates the body and skin.